maltindal/maltindal.github.io/_posts/2016-12-20-crypto-fields.markdown

 ### Diffie-Hellman key exchange
 The goal of this method is to securely exchange cryptographic keys.
 Strictly speaking, this method is not a cryptosystem since it is not meant to be used for encrypted message transportation.
-Usually this method is combined with a crypto system - for instance a symmetric cryptosystem -, where the key to be used for the cryptosystem is securely transferred using the [Diffie-Hellman key exchange][DiffieHellmanKE] method.
+Usually, this method is combined with a cryptosystem - for instance symmetric cryptosystem -, where the key for the cryptosystem is securely transferred using the [Diffie-Hellman key exchange][DiffieHellmanKE] method.

-In order to apply this method you first need to define a finite field
+In order to apply this method, you first need to define a finite field
 $$\mathbb{F}$$ and find a generator $$g$$ in $$\mathbb{F}^{\times}$$ and make both, the finite field and the generator, public.
 Now, assume Alice wants to agree with Bob on a key to use for